Pavan-solanki/Quizify-Microservice-based-quiz-management-system/README.md

 ---

 ## 🧠 Overview
-**Quizify** is a microservices-based quiz application built with **Spring Boot** and **Spring Cloud**.
+**Quizify** is a full-stack microservices-based **Quiz Management System** developed using **Spring Boot** for the backend and **React (Vite)** for the frontend.

-It consists of multiple independent services communicating via REST APIs to create, fetch, and manage quizzes dynamically.
+It allows users to:
+- Create and manage quizzes.
+- Add questions dynamically.
+- Attempt quizzes and view results in real-time.

-Each service runs independently, ensuring scalability, maintainability, and smooth deployment.
+Each backend service runs independently and communicates via REST APIs, ensuring scalability and maintainability.

+The frontend is built using **React + Vite** with **Axios**, providing a smooth and modern UI experience.

 ---